most violent video games

 batman arkham

-Arkham games has cool combos and beatdown mechanics that make you feel badass.
-But they are not as sophisticated as games like Mortal Kombat so you don’t need to keep a notepad with you.
+Arkham games have cool combos and beatdown mechanics that make you feel badass.
+But they are not as sophisticated as games like Mortal Kombat, so you don’t need to keep a notepad with you.

 Batman Arkham bundle goes on sale all the time.
 Grab it and play the entire series.